chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 - Could be considered an extension of Central Aggregating Gateway
 - Creation of multiple built for purpose APIs that suit the requirements of individual clients.
-- A useful approach when a One Size Fits All approach no longer works
+- A useful approach when a One Size Fits All approach no longer works.

+### Benefits

+- More concise responses from services for particular clients (iOS vs Android)

+### Challenges

+- More APIs to handle
+- Ownerships
+  - Does the front end team own it?
+  - Do they have the skillset?
+-

 ![Microservices _ Modular Monoliths - BFF (MS)](/Users/chrispaynter/Downloads/Microservices _ Modular Monoliths - BFF (MS).png)